awsdocs/amazon-elasticache-docs/doc_source/redis/nodes-select-size.md

   For example, if you estimate that the total size of all your items to be 12 GB and you have 2 shards, you can use a `cache.m3.large` node with 6\.05 GB of memory \(12 GB / 2\)\.
 However, you may need more memory for `BGSAVE` operations\.
 If your application is write heavy, you should double the memory requirements to at least 12 GB per shard, meaning you should use either a `cache.m3.xlarge` with 13\.3 GB of memory or a `cache.r3.large` with 13\.5 GB of memory\.

-  Currently you cannot add shards to a Redis \(cluster mode enabled\) cluster\.
-Therefore, you may want to use a somewhat larger node type to accommodate anticipated growth\.